pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 both local and global variables are offered in a scope-aware way, so they are offered only in those scopes where they are available.
 - `acandtip.width = 60`: specify width of the tooltip window in characters.
 - `autocomplete = true`: enable auto-complete.

+## Output and Console

+- `outputshell.fontname = "Courier New"`: set font name.
+- `outputshell.fontsize = 10`: set font size (the default value is `11` on OSX).
+- `outputshell.nomousezoom = false`: disable zoom with mouse wheel in Output/Console windows as it may be too sensitive.
+- `outputshell.usewrap = true`: wrap long lines (0.51+); set to `nil` or `false` to disable.
+This setting only applies to the Output window; the Console always wraps its lines.

+## Project/Filetree

+- `filetree.fontname = nil`: set font name; Project/Filetree window has no default font as it is system dependent.
+- `filetree.fontsize = 10`: set font size (the default size is `11` on OSX).

 ## Outline